-There are many online payment services which provide you with a simple way to accept payments for your online business.
+There are many online payment services that provide you with a simple way to accept payments for your online business.
 Unlike banks and credit card companies, services such as PayPal and ClickBank don’t require a business to have a merchant account.
 They process the orders for you and the money is transferred to your bank account electronically.

-Such services have become especially popular among those who use online auction sites (such as Ebay), but many other online businesses are beginning to see the advantages of these services as well.
+Such services have become especially popular among those who use online auction sites (such as eBay), but many other online businesses are beginning to see the advantages of these services as well.

 Although these services charge a small processing fee, it’s less than you would normally pay for a credit card merchant account.
 Also, such services can be especially helpful when you need to arrange for small repetitive payments for hosting or an autoresponder.

 But there are some drawbacks to using a payment service.

 - Many of them impose a daily or weekly limit on the amount of money that you send or receive.
 So if you want to exceed these limits you may find yourself incurring an additional fee for a “business account” or “premiere account”.